fragarco/abasc/docs/en/abasc.md

 ### `IF expression THEN expression ELSE expression END IF`

 **Command**.
-BASC supports the traditional one-line `IF ...
+ABASC supports the traditional one-line `IF ...
 THEN ...
 ELSE` structure from Locomotive BASIC 1.0 and 1.1.
 It also supports the multi-line syntax introduced in Locomotive BASIC 2 Plus, which allows the `THEN` and `ELSE` blocks to span multiple lines.

 You cannot mix single-line and multi-line formats in the same `IF` statement.
 If the `THEN` block uses the multi-line format, the `ELSE` block (if present) must also use it, and the statement must end with `END IF`.